McSorley's, America’s oldest continuously operated bar celebrated its 164th birthday.

 The busy bar has two mottos, “Be Good or Be Gone", and "We were here before you were born."
 You can get a sense of what this bar is about from these two sayings, you get the vibe: this place is no nonsense, good fun, and great stories.

-The walls are covered with old artwork and newspaper articles, the floors covered with sawdust, and the seriously professional bar staff, many Irish, do give it a feeling of being “Old New York.”
+The walls are covered with old artwork and newspaper articles, the floors strewn with sawdust, and the seriously professional bar staff, many Irish, do give it a feeling of being “Old New York.”
 Apparently, no piece of memorabilia has been removed from the establishment since 1910 and, based on the jumble that confronts you when you enter, that’s entirely believable.

 Each piece is a treasure – from Houdini’s handcuffs, which remain on the rail, to the priceless turkey wishbones hanging from the dirty oil lamp above the bar.
 The story goes that some local boys being shipped out to France during World War I celebrated their final meal with their families, a turkey dinner, and each brought the wishbone to the bar.
 The plan was that they would return and claim their wishbones.
 The wishbones that remain are those of the young men who never returned.